 Instructions on Converting USD to CAD

-1. Using a BMO or RBC discount brokerage account, buy an inter-listed stock (listed above) with high volume/liquidity and with a low bid/ask spread.
+1. Using your Qtrade brokerage account, buy an inter-listed stock (listed above) with high volume/liquidity and with a low bid/ask spread.
 Since we are converting from USD to CAD, buy the USD version of the stock at the “ask” price.
 You can also use this trick for converting CAD to USD but you would do the opposite and buy the CAD version of the stock.
-Lets use an example of buying RY on the NYSE @ $72.83 USD (Nov 14, 2014).
+Lets use an example of buying RY on the NYSE @ $88.06 USD (as of October 8, 2022).

 3. You may notice that the balances in your brokerage account may seem a bit “off”.
 Effectively, you have shorted a stock thus sometimes showing a negative balance, but the system will sort itself out within a week or so.